republic-of-almost/mono/lib/roa_job/docs/readme.md

-# Optio Readme
+# ROA Job Readme

-Optio is my task solution, based on fibers, its writen in C89 and uses Boost for the asm it should be very portable.
+Optio is my task solution, based on fibers, its writen in C++11 and uses Boost for the asm it should be very portable.

 ## Current State